maghoff/infix/README.md

 The compilation process will also give the chosen number provider a chance to parse and cache all the constants needed in the expression up front.

+Compiling the expression ahead of time can be an impediment to readability.
+A compromise between the two strategies is the memoizing evaluator, which compiles any expressions ahead of caches them for reuse later:

+    var evaluate = infix.memoizing.evaluatorFor(infix.nativeNumberProvider);

+    for (var i = 0; i < 100; i++) {
+        console.log(evaluate("100 - $0", i));
+    }
+    // The numbers 100..1 are logged in descending order

+For one-off expressions, the non-memoizing evaluator is the most efficient.
+For loops like the above, the memoizing evaluator is ~5 times quicker than the non-memoizing evaluator.
+Still, explicitly compiling the expression and directly referencing the function is an additional ~37 times faster.

 For even more eager compilation, it is possible to generate the JavaScript source code for the generated functions by using `infix.parse` and `infix.codegen`: